 Primitive Methodist Chapel, Marsh Green

 Primitive Methodist missionaries are known to have been preaching in Marsh Green in 1839.
-This little chapel was built in 1841 & was certified as a place of worship on 19th of August 1841 by William Rooke of Hadnall.
+This little chapel was built in 1841 on land bought for £4.20.
+It was certified as a place of worship on 19th of August 1841 by William Rooke of Hadnall.
 It has a later porch added at the front.
 The commemorative stone reads: "PRIMITIVE/ METHODIST/ CHAPEL/ MDCCCXLI".
 In 1851 it had seating for 120 worshippers.
 On Census Sunday 30 March 1851 there were 43 worshippers at their afternoon service and 46 at their evening one.
-The chapel is in good condition & was still used by the Methodist Church in 2016, but does not appear on the Shropshire Methodist Church's website in 2020.
+The chapel was in good condition & was still used by the Methodist Church until 2019, & held its last service on Christmas eve of that year.
+The decline in membership & the effect of the covid restrictions hastened its end.
 There is no burial ground attached.

 Grid ref: SJ 608142.